 But what I loved here, was the detailed reason along with an article on every issue found by clicking on the “i” button, which is “Learn more about this suggestion”

 This is especially useful for someone who’s second language is English, like me.

 I also explored the Thesaurus Feature and enjoyed the variety of words that came up as alternatives.

 Although like the other features, it has a little manual to go to every issue and fix it; I did not mind it so much here because I could use the resolve button if I wanted to replace the word with a synonym.

 The thing I enjoyed the most about ProWritingAid is the readability features.
-There are metrics in place for evaluating the readability, diction, and cliche usages.
+There are metrics in place for evaluating readability, diction, and cliche usage.
 If you write for an audience like me, this would be useful to improve the engagement of your writing.

 There are also detailed reports on the following topics:

 This feature is like a writing mentor to me: it marks all my errors and areas of improvement in red.

-What would have boggled my mind is these features working offline too.
+What would have boggled my mind is these features work offline too.
 But, unfortunately, even in the premium version, ProWritingAid requires an internet connection to work.

 And a note that I found might be useful for anyone beginning to use ProWritingAid is that it doesn’t save your text.
 I analyzed half of my article and left midway without copy-pasting the rectified errors somewhere else.
 The next day when I reopened the software, my article was gone and there was no way to retrieve the edits I had made.

 So, if you want to check a ton of text, I would recommend only pasting the text you can edit that day itself.

 But, apart from these minor cons, I found ProWritingAid a delight.
 The features helped me get a better understanding of my writing – the words I often overuse, the readability of my writing, how I can improve, along with insightful reports behind each error.

 How Much Does ProWritingAid Cost